treefrogframework/treefrog-framework/docs/user-guide/en/generator/index.md

 * test
 * tmp         – temparary directory, such as a file upload

-## Generate Scaffold
+## Generate a Scaffold

-The scaffold is a basic implementation that allows CRUD operations to take place.
-Included in the scaffold are; controller, model, source files for views, and project files (pro).
-The scaffold therefore forms a good basis on which to start a full-scale development.
+The scaffold contains a basic implementation allowing CRUD operations to take place.
+The scaffold includes the following components: controller, model, source files for *views*, and project files (pro).
+Therefore, the scaffold forms a good basement on which you can start to establish your full-scale development.

-In order to make a scaffold in the generator command, you need to define a table in the database in advance, and to describe the database information in the configuration file.
+In order to generate a scaffold with the generator command *tspawn*, you need to define a table in the database in advance and to set the database information in the configuration file (*database.ini*).<br>
 Now, let's define a table.
-See this example:
+See the following example:

 ```sql
 > CREATE TABLE blog (id INTEGER PRIMARY KEY, title VARCHAR(20), body VARCHAR(200));
 ```

-If you want to use SQLite for the database, you should make the database file in the application root directory.
-You can set the database information in the configuration file (database.ini).
-The generator command refers to the information that is set in the dev section.
+If you want to use SQLite for your database, you should make the database file in the application root directory.
+You can set the database information in the configuration file.
+The generator command refers to the information that is set in the *dev* section.

 ```ini
 [dev]